flare-foundation/STP/STPs/STP_0.md

 All of the SGB that is NOT held by the Flare Foundation.

 ## Proposal Strucuture

 A valid Proposal, both for STP and SIP will be structured as follows:

-A valid Proposal, both for STP and SIP will be structured as follows: